Utilising the CLT Structure in Stochastic Gradient based Sampling : Improved Analysis and Faster Algorithms: Technical Results

 \section{Technical Results}

-We divide the main results (Section~\ref{sec:main_results}) about SGLD and RBM into three sets. \begin{enumerate} \item Stable convergence results for SGLD which use a conditional CLT type result (Lemma \ref{lem:noise-control-chisquare}) to establish a differential inequality for the KL divergence to the target distribution (Lemma \ref{lem:sgld-descent-lemma}). \item A sharp convergence analysis of the law of the trajectory of SGLD (and RBM), to the law of the trajectory of LMC (and IPD), without any smoothness or isoperimetric assumptions, using a novel Wasserstein CLT (and entropic CLT) in Lemma \ref{lem:wass-clt-new}. \item Analysis of CC-SGLD and CC-RBM using the above entropic CLTs. \end{enumerate} In this section, we will establish the technical results like Lemmas \ref{lem:kl-flow-interpolating}, \ref{lem:noise-control-chisquare} and \ref{lem:wass-clt-new}.
+Our main results on SGLD and RBM, presented in Section~\ref{sec:main_results}, are divided into three major groups: \begin{enumerate} \item Stable convergence results for SGLD which use a conditional CLT type result (Lemma \ref{lem:noise-control-chisquare}) to establish a differential inequality for the KL divergence to the target distribution (Lemma \ref{lem:sgld-descent-lemma}). \item A sharp convergence analysis of the law of the trajectory of SGLD (and RBM), to the law of the trajectory of LMC (and IPD), without any smoothness or isoperimetric assumptions, using a novel Wasserstein CLT (Lemma \ref{lem:wass-clt-new}) and associated entropic CLT. \item Analysis of CC-SGLD and CC-RBM using the above entropic CLTs. \end{enumerate} In this section, we establish our key technical results like Lemmas \ref{lem:kl-flow-interpolating}, \ref{lem:noise-control-chisquare} and \ref{lem:wass-clt-new}.